Las Vegas Sands

 Las Vegas Sands Corp. is an American casino and resort company with corporate headquarters in Las Vegas, Nevada.
 It was founded by Sheldon G. Adelson and his partners out of the Sands Hotel and Casino on the Las Vegas Strip.
 The Sands was demolished and redeveloped as The Venetian, opening in 1999.
 An adjacent resort, The Palazzo, opened in 2007.
 Both resorts were sold in 2022.

 The company holds several resorts in Asia, including Marina Bay Sands in Singapore, which opened in 2010.
 Through its majority-owned subsidiary Sands China, the company owns several properties in Macau, including Sands Macao, The Londoner Macao, The Venetian Macao, and The Parisian Macao.
-As of 2020, it is the third-largest casino company worldwide by revenue.
+As of 2024, it is the second-largest casino company worldwide by revenue with $11.3 billion USD, ahead of Caesars Entertainment and trailing only MGM Resorts International.